What Is a Betting Edge in Sports Betting?

 Not all line differences mean there's an edge.
 Sportsbooks adjust odds for many reasons, and sometimes, what looks like value is just noise.
 The real challenge is identifying genuine mismatches between true probability and market pricing.

 Finding an edge is difficult.
 Other sharp bettors are likely looking at similar edges and will eventually uncover the same edge you have, leading to the edge disappearing.
 A fundamental understanding of implied probability and expected value are key for spotting edges.
+It allows you to bet smarter by spotting value.

 Recognizing Sharp Line Movement